CrlsMrls/learning-notes/kubernetes/work-in-progress/EnvironmentSetup.md

 - `et` or `expandtab`: use spaces for tab
 - `tb=2` or `tabstop=2`: amount of spaces used for tab
 - `sw=2` or `shiftwidth=2`: amount of spaces used during indentation
+- `ruler`: show cursor position
+- `syntax on`: enables syntax highlighting
+- `color murphy` To cycle through available color schemes, type the `:color` command, space then the `Tab` key.
+Continue to tap `Tab` to cycle.

 ## Tmux